KozGit/DOOM-3-BFG-VR/README.txt

 			Left X:			Activate the PDA if it's in you inventory.
 							Left X also will skip the active cutscene.
+							In a Flicksync, this gives up on the current line.

 			Left ≡ (menu)	Brings up the in game Pause/System menu on the PDA.